Kids in San Francisco

 Schooling and education in San Francisco

 The public education system in San Francisco is in a financial crisis, with many parents opting for private schools within the city.
-Moving out to the suburbs along the Peninsula to live within a good school district is a top priority for those families wanting a public education.
-Greatschools.org is a useful central resource for researching schools and academic results in San Francisco.
+Moving out to the suburbs along the Peninsula to live within a good school district is a top priority for families wanting a public education.
+Greatschools.org is one useful central resource for researching schools and academic results in San Francisco.
 School district boundaries are strictly enforced and properties within popular districts come at a premium.

 The school year commences in September and continues through to the end of May in the following year.
 Students then enjoy a three-month summer break with family vacations, summer camps and a lot of rest and relaxation at home.